sekou11/JavaDA_PROJECT7_RESTAPI/README.md

 And :
  -create  database demo_p7db;
  - use demo_p7db;

 Running App

 Post installation of MySQL, Java and Maven, you have to :

 - fork this repostory (https://github.com/OpenClassrooms-Student-Center/JavaDA_PROJECT7_RESTAPI)
-- Clone in your terminal :
+- Clone the project in your terminal : https://github.com/sekou11/JavaDA_PROJECT7_RESTAPI.git

 Implement a future

 1 Create mapping domain class and place in package com.nnk.springboot.domain